 Photo courtesy of NIOD

-Official unveiling on 20 June, 2022
+Official unveiling on 20 June 2022

-Watch making off video
+Watch the making of the video

 Read the New York Times article